Background Noise, Volume 54: Evereman

 I love music, I play music, and I listen pretty much constantly when I am working in my shop.
 I have been a furniture designer/maker for 25 years.
 Wood.
 Started working with steel a couple of years ago.
 Doing some sculptural work these days.

-Check out Evereman’s mix below, download it directly here, or subscribe to the Background Noise podcast on iTunes.
+Check out Evereman’s playlist below on Spotify.
 Be sure to like Background Noise on Facebook for updates on future episodes.
-You can browse ALL the Background Noise episodes here.
-And be sure to check out Evereman’s website here
+You can browse ALL the Background Noise episodes right here.